 For simple tooth extractions (where the tooth is visible and accessible):

-- The extraction process begins by numbing the tooth and the bone/gum tissue surrounding it with anesthetic.
+- The extraction process begins by numbing the tooth and the bone/gum tissue surrounding it with an anesthetic.

 - The dentist uses a probe to check the numbness of the tooth and surrounding tissues, then moves the gum away from the tooth.